Field engineer servicing GPS and fuel sensor hardware on a construction vehicle

 Why it matters

 Wiring tampering, hardware damage, GSM dropouts, and sensor drift don't just break a device — they break the fleet, fuel, and safety data your team relies on to make decisions.
-Aether's Repair & Maintenance service treats every fault as a tracked ticket: classified, diagnosed on-site, repaired, and verified against the portal before it's marked closed.
+Aether's Repair & Maintenance service treats every hardware fault as an asset-level Service Request (SR): created against the site and asset code, classified by fault category, diagnosed on-site, repaired, and verified against the live portal before closure.

 device, wiring, and configuration evidence captured on every field visit.

-the live Aether dashboard is reviewed on-site before a ticket is marked resolved.
+the live Aether dashboard is reviewed on-site before an SR is marked resolved.

 What we handle